Let’s get real—this is an article on how to write a project scope statement. You’re probably not reading this for fun, or by pure chance. It’s okay.

 Documents That Are Not The Same As “Scope Of Work”

-- NDA: Nondisclosure Agreement, the contract that both parties sign before you start talking “shop”.
-Likely you’re familiar with this already and you’ve signed a few in your day.
-If you don’t have one in place right now I don’t want to know… go fix that :)
+- NDA: Nondisclosure Agreement, the contract that both parties sign before you start talking “shop.”
+If you don’t have one in place right now, I don’t want to know… go fix that :)

-- MSA: Master Service Agreement, usually a really long and dry legal document mainly shepherded by your account person (if they exist).
-It’s a super important document that defines all the terms of the relationships and sets up all future engagements.
+- MSA: Master Service Agreement, usually a really long and dry legal document mainly handled by your account person (if they exist).
+It defines all the terms of the relationship and sets up all future engagements.
 You need this before the SoW comes.

-- ICA: Independent Contractor Agreement, important legal document that digital project managers often drive and own when negotiating agreements with freelancers, professional services, or contractors.
-This doc explains that it’s not a full time employee for tax purposes, which saves your butt when they do things like fail to deliver or show up on time.
+- ICA: Independent Contractor Agreement, an important legal document that DPMs often drive and own when negotiating with freelancers, professional services, or contractors.
+This doc explains that it’s not a full-time employee for tax purposes.

-- SLA: Service-Level Agreement, the legal document that defines your hosting, domain services, and maintenance support commitments between your company and the client.
-Client demanding you at all hours of the day?
-Put an SLA in place ASAP and create some legal boundaries!
+- SLA: Service-Level Agreement, the legal document that defines the hosting, domain services, and maintenance support commitments between your company and the client.

 NOTE: None of the above are intended as professional legal advice, and I’m not qualified to give any kind of legal counsel.
-If you do not have templates in the house already that cover these non SoW items, I highly encourage you to check out the project templates in our Membership area and customize how you see fit with legal counsel.
+If you do not have templates that cover these non-SoW items, I highly encourage you to check out the project templates in our Membership area and customize them how you see fit with legal counsel.

 Expert Tip: It’s a best practice that you champion and set a precedent that clients (and outsourced freelancers/contractors etc) always sign YOUR documents (NDA, MSA, ICA, SLA, SoW, etc) and not the other way around.
 This avoids headaches from your legal counsel and usually speeds up the process on both sides.